 But the rules are changing in order to encourage developers to create apps that are engaging and making money.
-Starting from the 1st of January, 2018 the transaction fee will be decreased from 30% to 15% for those subscribers, who retain for more than 1 year.
+Starting from January 1, 2018 the transaction fee will be decreased from 30% to 15% for those subscribers, who retain for more than 1 year.

 These changes are caused by Apple’s new policy presented in 2016, to sell subscriptions as in-app purchases, that has also reduced the fee from 30% to 15%.

 What users say: "Both from the user's and developer's sides I find this change to be a positive one.
 It's a pity, only so long-term subscriptions receive such a discount.
 Unfortunately, the majority of the users don't purchase subscriptions for such a long period.
 Monthly payments make it easier to give the product and switch to an alternative one if there is such a possibility or necessity."

 As you see, “making money creating apps” is still a good idea in 2018.
 Mobile internet becomes the necessity and people spend plenty of time using smartphones.
 Therefore, developers are constantly hunting users’ attention.
 The more time someone spends in the app, the more likely he will buy something extra.
 Moreover, since the main app markets decreased their fees for long-term subscriptions (more than 1 year), developers have to work even harder to retain their users for such a long time.